Prof Sandro Olivo, Academic PI

 Dr Lioliou is a physicist and engineer with a track record on developing radiation detection instrumentation and a focus on high-temperature and intense-radiation tolerant x/γ -ray spectrometers.
 In 2021, she joined the UCL Advanced X-Ray Imaging Group to work on x-ray imaging and CT; she develops methodologies that enable quick and low radiation dose scans, while maintaining the quality of the image.

-Dr Martyna Michalska, PDRA
+Dr Michela Esposito, PDRA

-Dr Nargiza Djurabekova, PDRA
+Dr Tom Partridge, PDRA

 Mr Joel Enwald, PhD Student

-Joel is a second-year PhD student developing algorithms for new and current X-ray imaging methods.
+Joel is a PhD student developing algorithms for new and current X-ray imaging methods.
 His areas of interest include signal processing, Fourier transform, machine learning and iterative optimisation.

 Mr Alessandro Rossi, PhD Student